Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Analysis of the four strategies

 \subsubsection{LDD+QEC vs QEC-only: examples when \texorpdfstring{$\beta>\alpha$}{β>α}}

-A clean sufficient condition for an asymptotic hybrid-protocol advantage is given by part~1 of \cref{thm:Hyb.vs.QEC-asymptotics}: if the leading uncorrectable weight in the unsuppressed sector and in the suppressed sector coincide ($\beta=\alpha$), then for sufficiently small $p$ the hybrid protocol satisfies $\FHyb>\FQEC$ (for any fixed $0\le \pDD<1$).
+A clean sufficient condition for an asymptotic hybrid-protocol advantage is given by part~1 of \cref{thm:Hyb.vs.QEC-asymptotics}: if the leading uncorrectable weight in the unsuppressed sector and the suppressed sector coincide ($\beta=\alpha$), then for sufficiently small $p$ the hybrid protocol satisfies $\FHyb>\FQEC$ (for any fixed $0\le \pDD<1$).
 An interesting question is what happens when this condition is violated.
 When $\beta > \alpha$, the theorem is generally inconclusive: the hybrid and QEC-only protocols share the same leading $O(p^\alpha)$ scaling, and the ordering can depend on subleading terms that are sensitive to how uncorrectable errors are distributed between the suppressed and unsuppressed sectors.

 We give two examples below that are chosen to illustrate two qualitatively different mechanisms by which $\beta=\alpha$ can fail.
 Our first example exhibits a structural mismatch between the chosen LDD group and the recovery map, so that the earliest suppressed uncorrectable events occur at a different weight than the earliest unsuppressed uncorrectable events; this places the hybrid-vs-QEC comparison in the delicate $\beta > \alpha$ regime where an asymptotic advantage is not automatic.
 Our second example shows that $\beta > \alpha$ can also be an artifact of the recovery/decoder choice: for simplicity, we use canonical syndrome representatives and a decoder that is convenient to describe analytically, but such a choice can be suboptimal once the effective noise has been modified by LDD.
-In particular, a decoder tailored to the original physical noise need not be optimal for the LDD-modified channel, and a suboptimal choice can mask an intrinsic hybrid-protocol advantage.
+In particular, a decoder tailored to the original physical noise need not be optimal for the LDD-modified channel, and a suboptimal choice can mask an intrinsic hybrid-protocol advantage; the recovery/decoder choice should be adapted to the channel being optimized~\cite{ReimpellWerner:2005aa,FletcherShorWin:2007aa,Kosut:2008lq}.

 Part~2 of \cref{thm:Hyb.vs.QEC-asymptotics} provides a concrete ``way out'' when the sufficient condition $\beta=\alpha$ fails: under its hypotheses, one may dress an LDD generator by a stabilizer, which changes the suppressed/unsuppressed partition without changing the logical action of the decoupling cycle, and can enforce $\beta'=\alpha$ so that part~1 applies.
 In the examples below we keep the recovery map fixed and use the exact criterion of \cref{thm:Hyb.vs.QEC} to determine whether $\FHyb$ exceeds $\FQEC$ when $\beta>\alpha$.